Aden: British administration 1839–1967

 In 1937, the settlement was detached from India and became the Colony of Aden, a British Crown colony.
 The change in government was a step towards the change in the official currency unit.
 When British India became independent in 1947, Indian rupees (divided into annas) were replaced in Aden by East African shillings.
 The hinterland of Aden and Hadhramaut were also loosely tied to Britain as the Aden Protectorate, which was overseen from Aden.

 Aden's location also made it a useful entrepôt for mail passing between places around the Indian Ocean and Europe.
 Thus, a ship passing from Suez to Bombay could leave mail for Mombasa at Aden for collection (See Postage stamps and postal history of Aden).

 Mualla Main Road, 1963.
-Vehicles at the time were righthand drive and drove on the left, in the British custom until 1977.
+Vehicles at the time were right-hand drive and drove on the left, in the British custom, until 1977.

 In December 1947, a three-day riot broke out in reaction to the drafting of the Partition Plan for Palestine.
-The riots and their repression by the Aden Protectorate Levies saw the killing of 76-82 Jews, 33 Arabs, 4 Muslim Indians and 1 Somali, in addition to looting and damaging of property.
+The riots and their repression by the Aden Protectorate Levies saw the killing of 76–82 Jews, 33 Arabs, 4 Muslim Indians and 1 Somali, in addition to looting and damaging of property.
 After the Suez Crisis in 1956, the British held on to Aden as an outpost in the region for another decade.
 The British authorities had already decided to further expand its port shortly before the Suez Canal's 1956 closure.

 Aden sent a team of two to the 1962 British Empire and Commonwealth Games in Perth, Western Australia.